 1. Launch of ‘OnePlus One’ in India

-My Colleague Nidish did write an article on How to get OnePlus One smartphone in India and even I made an article on top 5 reasons why you should buy OnePlus One.
-With so much anticipation, OnePlus indeed came to the Indian market in partnership with Amazon; OnePlus One [64GB] was made official on Dec 2nd, 2014 for a price of Rs.
+My Colleague Nidish did write an article on How to get OnePlus One smartphone in India, and even I made an article on top 5 reasons why you should buy OnePlus One.
+With so much anticipation, OnePlus indeed came to the Indian market in partnership with Amazon; OnePlus One [64GB] was made official on Dec 2nd, 2014, for a price of Rs.
 21,999.
-The flagship killer has got some hefty specifications, but there was a catch in purchasing it and I bet you remember how!
-Yup, we were only able to purchase OnePlus One via invites which were very similar to their global invite system.
-On the contrary, Xiaomi had also made its way to the Indian market which launched its smartphones in partnership with Flipkart and was sold in flash sales.
+The flagship killer has got some hefty specifications, but there was a catch in purchasing it, and I bet you remember how!
+Yup, we were only able to buy OnePlus One via invites, which were very similar to their global invite system.
+On the contrary, Xiaomi had also made its way to the Indian market, which launched its smartphones in partnership with Flipkart and sold in flash sales.

 The Invites System

-Invites were actually given a huge advantage to the OnePlus as it gave enough buzz amongst the audience and made them purchase invites too.
-Everywhere bloggers were giving away the invites which made them gain so many followers instantly.
-The zeal of owning a flagship smartphone which can only be purchased using an invite has indeed made the OnePlus brand a UNIQUE OEM in the market.
+Invites were given a huge advantage to the OnePlus as it provided enough buzz amongst the audience and made them purchase invites too.
+Everywhere bloggers were giving away the invites, which made them gain so many followers instantly.
+The zeal of owning a flagship smartphone, which can only be purchased using an invite, has indeed made the OnePlus brand a UNIQUE OEM in the market.

 Success Started with OnePlus One Itself!